skjerns/AutoSleepScorer/README.md

 An attempt to create a robust sleep scorer.

 ## Installation
+The AutoSleepScorer is currently running with Python 3 using Keras with Tensorflow and has been tested on Windows.

 ### 1. Install Anaconda
 Download and install Anaconda with Python 3.6 64 bit from https://www.anaconda.com/download/#download